mickknutson/spring_security_course/chapter02/README.md

 * Leveraging the expression-based access controls of Spring Security

-* Conditionally displaying basic information about the logged-in user using the JSP library in Spring Security
+* Conditionally displaying basic information about the logged-in user using the Thymeleaf library in Spring Security

 * Determining the user's default location after login, based on their role